akvo/akvo-flow-docs/docs/dashboard/surveys/3-creating-editing-survey.rst

 An option question offers three additional settings:
 * On the device, the default behaviour for option questions is that the device user can only select one answer.
 You can allow device users to select multiple responses to a question by ticking the box next to "Allow multiple".

-* You can allow device users to enter a free text Other answer on the device by ticking the box next to "Allow other".
+* You can allow device users to enter a free text ('Other') answer on the device by ticking the box next to "Allow other".

 * 'Use as data point name' - When you use the FLOW 2.0 app, each datapoint you create is given a name.
 The name is determined by questions that have this option set.
 If multiple questions have this option set, the answers to those questions are combined in a single name, separated by a dash ('-').
 In this way, you can give data points names that identify what you have surveyed, so they are easy to find back in the list of datapoints.